Vine Weevil nematodes are watered into pots or open ground with a watering can or hose, killing the vine weevil grubs.

 Life Cycle: Adults typically emerge in June, start laying eggs in July through into the Autumn, but are typically killed by winter frosts.
 By that time the eggs have produced larvae (August) and these larvae feast on roots below ground until winter, when they dig in deep below the frosty soil, and hibernate until spring.
 As soon as the soil gets warmer (March-May), they start feeding again, and then pupate in May/June, to release a new set of egg-laying adults.

-When to treat: There are two opportunities to attack vine weevil grubs – one from March to June when they have emerged from their winter semi-hibernation and one at the end of the season when they have just hatched out (August to November).
-If you see grubs outside these months the treatment is still effective, but remember the soil needs to be warm and wet – don’t treat in the depths of winter if the soil is below 5 degrees, and don’t treat at the height of summer when it is too hot and dry for the nematodes to be effective.
+There are two opportunities to attack vine weevil grubs – one from March to June when they have emerged from their winter semi-hibernation and one at the end of the season when they have just hatched out (August to November).
+If you see grubs outside these months the treatment is still effective, but remember the soil needs to be warm and wet – don’t treat in the depths of winter if the soil is below 5°C, and don’t treat at the height of summer when it is too hot and dry for the nematodes to be effective.
 For the adults use the traps between June and September when they are around in large numbers.